-Sometimes affogatos have liquor in them, so I’m calling this a tame one and adding more sprinkles.
+Like I mentioned earlier, sometimes affogatos have liquor in them, so I'm calling this a tame one and adding more sprinkles.
 I said good day, sir.
+Good MonDAY.

 Seriously though, I hope you have a good day.
 I'll be sitting over here in my office envisioning myself back in Wine Country (real talk: when can we more to Healdsburg??
 Today?
 OK, cool) and eating ice cream for breakfast.
 With coffee.
 Lots of coffee.

 Would you or wouldn't you have a little ice cream for breakfast?